 Have you ever stroked a shot even though you knew or felt you were not aiming correctly?
 Only to exclaim “I knew I was going to miss that!” in an attempt to justify your result?
 It may be true that every pool player who has ever missed has experienced this feeling at one time or another.

 Conversely, it may also be true that every pool player who has ever made a ball has had the feeling of knowing that a particular ball was going into the pocket.

 If you are going about the business of pocketing balls and running out, it would be to your advantage to eliminate the feelings that you will miss a shot.
 Doing this requires a respectable amount of patience and discipline, especially in regards to those moments of uncertainty.

-In the past, I have dealt with this situation by shooting anyway because I just couldn’t wait.
-I was in a hurry to make the ball and run the table.
-Upon missing such a shot, I would feel thoroughly betrayed and disgusted.
+In the past, I have dealt with this situation by shooting anyway because I just couldn’t buy

 One can only take so much pain before the change response takes effect, and with experience and maturity I have learned to stand up and start over in those rare occasions when my aim does not feel correct.
 This takes a good deal of patience.